4D LiDARs vs 4D RADARS: Why the LiDAR vs RADAR comparison is more relevant today than ever

 Let's begin with the LiDAR:

-I have to say that nothing crazy happened in 2020 (at least on this topic), but it's a new decade so let's use it as a reference.
+I have to say that nothing crazy happened in 2020 (at least on this topic), but it’s a new decade that saw many new 4D sensors...
+So let’s use it as a reference.

 How a TOF LiDAR works